Dock to Dinner Table

 Dungeness crab is mainly harvested in the Pacific Northwest by locally based boats from California to Washington.
 Local fishermen and women work hard to deliver the freshest crab to their communities.

-When you buy fresh Dungeness crab, you are not only getting a superior-tasting product, you are also supporting your community's local food movement.
+When you buy fresh Dungeness crab, you are not only getting a superior-tasting product, but you are also supporting your community's local food movement.
 (Check out the North Coast Food Trail for foodie finds, markets, and all things yummy in the local category!)

 4. Year-Round Availability